-Gram flour, also known as chickpea flour, garbanzo flour and Besan, is milled from naturally gluten-free gram or Chana Dahl, a small chickpea with a fine yellow colour.
-Having a low GI ranking, it is a healthy alternative to some of the widely used gluten-free flours which contain a high amount of starch and which I am now reluctant to use unless it a special occasion.
+One of my favourite Indian foods, the traditional onion bhaji recipe is made with gram flour.
+Gram flour, which is also known as chickpea flour, garbanzo flour and Besan, is milled from naturally gluten-free gram or Chana Dahl, a small chickpea with a fine yellow colour.
+Having a low GI ranking, it is a healthy alternative to some of the widely used gluten-free flours which contain a high amount of starch.
 It has a sweet but earthy taste and is used widely in Indian and Middle Eastern cookery.

 Onion Bhajis GF